 - Be familiar with how to amend notes

-You can find a compilation of tips and examples for those suggestions here.
+You can find a compilation of tips and examples for those suggestions in this toolkit.

 How to keep clinical documentation efficient

-We would be remiss not to emphasize that perfect clinical notes are notes you get done efficiently.
+We would be remiss not to emphasize that perfect clinical notes are notes you complete efficiently.

 1. Leverage the skills of your team members